Prepare Your Combined Data in a Recipe

 - At the top of Data Prep, click the Preview tab.

 Ahh, that’s better.
 Your data preparation tasks are done.
-All that’s left to do is to run the recipe to create the North America Sales dataset.
+All that’s left to do is specify where to write the results and then run the recipe to write the results to the specified target.

 Create the Dataset and Explore

-- Check that the status of the North America Sales_recipe job is Successful.
+- In the Monitor tab, check that the status of the North America Sales_recipe job shows Successful.
 If the status shows as Queued or Running, click to refresh the view until the recipe job finishes.

-- On the right of the new North America Sales dataset, click and select Explore.
+- To the right of the new North America Sales dataset, click and select Explore.

 - Under Bar Length, click Count of Rows, click Sum, and then click USD Amount.
 All values are now in US dollars.

 Congratulations!
 You’ve created a North America Sales dataset with local US Salesforce data and remote Canada data, using a connection, data sync, a dataflow, and a recipe.
-And you’ve scheduled these data jobs to give your VP of North America Sales fresh data each day.
+To give your VP of North America Sales fresh data each day, schedule these data jobs to run on a daily basis.
 Now you’re ready to take on the rest of the world!